zphang/bert_on_stilts/README.md

 ```

 Next run `zip -j -D submission.zip *.tsv` in the folder to generate the submission zip file.
 Upload the zip file to [https://gluebenchmark.com/submit](https://gluebenchmark.com/submit) to submit to the leaderboard.

+## Extras

+This repository also supports the use of [Adapter layers](https://arxiv.org/abs/1902.00751) for BERT.

 ## FAQ